 - 2. Remove the SIM card.

 - 3. Remove the base cover.

 - 4. Remove the wireless card.

 - 5. Remove the 4G WWAN card or 5G WWAN card, as applicable.

 - 6. Remove the battery.

-- 7. Remove the plastic filler, if applicable.

-- 8. Remove the assembly-inner frame.
+- 7. Remove the assembly-inner frame.

 The following images indicate the location of the coin-cell battery and provide a visual representation of the removal procedure.